mcpacks/custom-spawners/README.md

 You can download the latest release by heading over to our [releases page][releases-page].
 Once the mcpack is downloaded, launch the file and add it to your world via the behaviour packs section.
-**Note: As of 1.12, adding crafting recipes is an experimental feature, meaning you must also enable experimental features on your world in order for the mod to work to its full extent**

 [bedrock-wiki]: https://minecraft.gamepedia.com/Bedrock_Edition